Pratikeshsingh/The-News-App/README.md

 # Inshorts clone (The News App)

-The Clone of the populer News App in India
+The Clone of the popular News App in India

 **_Try latest inshorts Clone app apk from below 👇_**